What does the Green list mean for travel insurance?

 Finally, if you catch coronavirus in another country and require medical treatment, you're covered for medical expenses.

 You can get a quote now for a specific trip, or save money with an annual policy.

-If the FCO is still advising against travel
+If the FCDO is still advising against travel

-If you travel against the FCO's advice for a specific country or region, then you will unfortunately invalidate your travel insurance, this will be the same for most other travel insurers.
+If you travel against the FCDO's advice for a specific country or region, then you will, unfortunately, invalidate your travel insurance, this will be the same for most other travel insurers.

-If the FCO advice says it's safe to travel now, but changes before you travel
+If the FCDO's or government's advice says it's safe to travel now, but changes before you travel

 If the advice does change from being okay to advising against travel, then we would also advise you not to travel.
 If you did, we wouldn't be able to cover your trip.

-Unfortunately, we wouldn't be able to cover trip cancellation costs because of any change in the FCO's travel advice.
+Unfortunately, we wouldn't be able to cover trip cancellation costs because of any change in the FCDO's travel advice.